- Perhaps it is because I have such high expectations of them, and they do not wish to disappoint me; or it could be

 Hmmm…I wonder.
-It has come to my attention that a close family member, albeit a well-known bully with huge responsibilities, has lied to me my entire life.
+It has come to my attention that a close family member, albeit a well-known bull-by-the-horn character with huge responsibilities, has lied to me my entire life.
 And in another example, a (now former) romantic interest lied to me throughout our entire relationship.

 There is a warning light that comes on in my heart.
 Sometimes I wish I did not have it.
 For whatever reason, I know without a doubt, when someone is lying to me.

 Can I prove it?
 I don’t even try.
 It does cause me anguish and heartache to realize the broken trust.
 I have been known to I try excusing them by reframing the broken trust as an event whereby they are trying to protect me.
 This seldom holds up for long.